-BACHELOR OF ARTS (B.A.)
+ACHELOR OF ARTS (B.A.)
 BACHELOR OF SCIENCE (B.S.)

+Broadcast Journalism Accounting

-Broadcast Journalism Creative Arts & Technology Education English History Interdisciplinary Studies Accounting Allied Health Technologies Applied Mathematics Biology Business Administration Chemistry
+Creative Arts & Technology Allied Health Technologies

+Creative Writing Applied Mathematics

+Education Biology

+English History Business Administration Chemistry

-Philosophy Clinical Laboratory Sciences
+nterdisciplinary Studies Clinical Laboratory Sciences

+Philosophy Computer Science

-Government & International Studies Computer Science Game Programming
+Government & Game Programming

-Psychology Network Engineering
+International Studies Network Engineering

+Psychology Nursing

-Religion Nursing
+Religion

-Sociology
+ociology

-BACHELOR OF BUSINESS A DMINISTRATION (BBA)
+BACHELOR OF BUSINESS A ADMINISTRATION (BBA)

-Human Resource e Management
+Human Resourc e Management

-MASTER OF A RTS (M.A.)
+MASTER OF A ARTS (M.A.)

-Early Childhood Education Special Education
+Coulty Childhood Education Special Education

+Carly Childhood Education opecial Education

-MASTER OF FINE EARTS (M.F.A.)
+MASTER OF FIN 1

-Creative Arts an id Technology
+E ARTS (M.F.A.)

-MASTER OF SC IENCE (M.S.)
+MASTER OF FIN e ARTS (M.F.A.) nd Technology

-Accour nting

-Some majors have defined courses which concentrate on one aspect of a discipline.
+which concentrate on one aspect of a discipline.
 Students should consult the detailed descriptions of major programs contained in the section entitled "Academic Programs and Courses" to see if a variation which falls within their interests has been defined.
 Not all majors are offered totally in both day and evening sessions.
 Students may need to attend both day and evening classes to complete degree requirements.
 The following majors are available primarily in the day session only: